onapoli96/onapoli96/README.md

 My name is Orlando Napoli, I am 26 and i live in the sweetest place in the world!

 I'm a proud work-from-home backend dev with 3 years of experience in the magic Node.js.

-I olso have some experiences with Java and PHP, but currently i just want to continue to push on JS (❤️) and TS (💛).

 You can reach and conctact me on [linkedin](https://www.linkedin.com/in/orlando-napoli-173600177/) and mail (onapoli1996@gmail.com).
 <!--